IBM-Bluemix-Docs/java/spring-logging.md

 ```
 {: codeblock}

 The default log level is `INFO`.
-You can specify different logging levels for specific Java packages in `application.properties`.
+You can specify different logging levels for specific Java&trade; packages in `application.properties`.
 For example, to set the default log level to `WARN`, the level for package `sample.logging` to `DEBUG`, and the level for the Spring package `org.springframework.web` to `ERROR`, add the following to `application.properties`:

 ```properties
 logging.level.root=WARN